JonasGreim/US-headquarter-locations/README.md

 2. [2_getAllQidsThroughCompanyNameList.py](wikidata/2_getAllQidsThroughCompanyNameList.py):
    - Adds the wikidata qids to the unique company list (qid = wikidata page id)
    - Looping through the unique companies and retrieve the qid with the searchQueryCompanyName through the Wikidata API
+   - Search: only text search in wikidata title and synonyms
+   - API response: First qid result is taken (returns array)

 3. [3_getAllLocationDataThroughQIDList.py](wikidata/3_getAllLocationDataThroughQIDList.py)
   - Adds the headquarters location data to the unique company list